-Consider this scenario:
+Consider this scenario.
 Howard has been very successful in his business, an S corporation.
-It generates adequate income to distribute to Howard to maintain his desired standard of living, especially with other resources he has accumulated through the years.
-Through the years, he has gifted stock to his daughter and son.
+It generates adequate income to distribute to Howard to maintain his desired standard of living, especially with other resources he has accumulated over the years.
+Over the years, he has gifted stock to his daughter and son.
 They each own 24 percent of the company and Howard owns 52 percent.